whsxjswayh/byte-studios.github.io/README.md

 ## 🔭 **Project Overview**

-### 🎯 **Project Goals & Objective**:
+🎯 **Project Goals & Objective**
-#### The primary goal of Byte Studio is to bridge the gap between creative expression and technical implementation.
+The primary goal of Byte Studio is to bridge the gap between creative expression and technical implementation.
 We aim to demonstrate how modern web systems communicate effectively between a frontend interface, a backend logic layer, and a cloud-based database.

-### 👥 **Target Audience**:
+👥 **Target Audience**:
 - **Studio Members**: To manage and display their personal portfolios.
 - **Creatives**: Looking for inspiration or a platform layout to emulate.
 - **Potential Clients**: Viewing the gallery to scout talent.